 Skógafoss, Seljalandsfoss and Gljúfrabúi – Rainbows and Secrets

-Along the south coast of Iceland, in the last few days of our tour around the Ring Road, we visited some really special waterfalls.
-They were different from the ones we saw up north like Dettifoss or Goðafoss – those were humongous, stretching for miles across a crack in the land.
-In the south, the land is a little ‘softer’, the mountains a little lower.
+Along the south coast of Iceland, towards the end of our Ring Road tour, we visited some extraordinary waterfalls.
+There were the two “big hits” Skógafoss and Seljalandsfoss, and a special “secret”, Gljúfrabúi.
+These waterfalls were different from the ones we saw up north like Dettifoss or Goðafoss.
+Those waterfalls were humongous, stretching for miles across cracks in the land.
+In the south, the land is a little “softer”, and the mountains a little lower.

 Skógafoss – Rainbows Aplenty

 Our first stop among these falls was Skógafoss.
-It was majestic, pouring over the lip of a curved cliff surface, a streak of cloud, curved like a rainbow was in the sky, like a banner welcoming all to visit it.
-We walked along the pebbled banks of the shallow river that flowed beneath it (at least it seemed shallow to me, as I could see the rocks on the riverbed for quite some distance).
+It was majestic, pouring over the lip of a curved cliff surface.
+A streak of clouds crossed the sky, like a banner welcoming all to visit it.
+We walked along the pebbled banks of the shallow river that flowed beneath it.
+Well, at least it seemed shallow to me, as I could see the the riverbed for quite some distance.

 The waterfall is lovely from down below, but don’t forget to climb the stairs to the top.
 It’s well worth the five hundred or so steps to see this impressive waterfall tumbling into the pool below.
 Also, you might catch sight of even more brilliant rainbows!